Fixing Separation Anxiety with Another Dog

 2 dogs playing which can fix separation anxiety

 I still remember the first time I noticed my dog struggling when I left the house.
 At first, it was just a little whining near the door.
 But soon it turned into pacing, barking, and chewed-up cushions waiting for me when I returned.
-That’s when I started wondering, was my dog lonely when I wasn’t around?
+That’s when I started wondering: was my dog lonely when I wasn’t around?

 Like many pet parents, I began searching for ways to help.
-One suggestion kept appearing everywhere: Get another dog.
+One suggestion kept appearing everywhere: “Get another dog.
 They’ll keep each other company.”
-It sounded like the perfect solution.
-Two dogs playing together, keeping each other calm, and ending the anxiety once and for all.
+It sounded like the perfect solution, two dogs playing together, keeping each other calm, and ending the anxiety once and for all.
+But as I learned, managing Separation Anxiety in Dogs is rarely that simple.

 What Is Separation Anxiety?

 Separation anxiety in dogs is a behavioral condition where a dog experiences intense stress when left alone or separated from their owner.
 Dogs are naturally social animals, and many form deep attachments with their humans.
 When that bond becomes too dependent, even short periods of separation can trigger anxiety.
+While it often manifests as destruction, it can also affect a dog's physical health; for instance, some owners find themselves asking, Can Dogs Throw Up from Separation Anxiety? (the answer is yes, extreme stress can absolutely lead to digestive upset).

 A dog suffering from separation anxiety may show behaviors such as: